Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 While Jesus was on this earth physically, he said many interesting things and performed many miracles.
 Have you ever thought

 about why He performed these miracles?
 All these things were certainly real events, but even more important, symbolic of things to

 come.
 For example, healing the blind represented forgiveness and salvation through faith.
 We were once blind, but He gave us our

-sight.
+sight - our understanding.
 Only those who believed in His ability to heal were granted their requests.
-And raising someone from the dead represented
+And raising someone from the

-our upcoming resurrection.
-Christians who die before the resurrection/rapture event will be asleep, awaiting this great real event.
+dead represented our upcoming resurrection.
+Christians who die before the resurrection/rapture event will be asleep, awaiting this

-Death and sleep are certainly not the same.
+Sleep and final death are certainly not the same.
 Jesus shows us this in several places, one being Luke 8:52-55.
 "Jesus said, 'Stop

 wailing.
 The girl is not dead, but asleep.'
 But believing she was dead, they scoffed at Jesus.
 Taking the girl's hand, He called, 'Little